AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 #### Publish {#publish}

-Tap or click the publish button in order to publish the changes to the content live for consumption by your readers.
+Tap or click the publish button so you can publish the changes to the content live for consumption by your readers.

 ![Publish button](assets/publish.png)